NicoElNino / Shutterstock.com

 JMiks / Shutterstock.com

-Purchasing stock in individual companies is risky for beginners — and arguably other investors.
-If you invest in a company that ends up going bankrupt, there goes however much money you invested in the company.
+Purchasing stock in individual companies is risky for beginners — and arguably other investors as well.
+If you invest in a company that ends up going bankrupt, there goes however much money you invested.

 4. Choose index funds